sagemath/sage-archive-2023-02-01/src/doc/en/developer/sage_manuals.rst

    ``SAGE_ROOT/devel/sage/doc/en/reference``, but most of it is automatically generated from the Sage source code.

--  Additional, more specialied  manuals can be found under ``SAGE_ROOT/devel/sage/doc/en`` as well.
+-  Additional, more specialized  manuals can be found under ``SAGE_ROOT/devel/sage/doc/en`` as well.

 .. note::